deezer/deezer.github.io/_posts/2022-06-16-interspeech-vatran.md

 As shown in experiments, FlowVocoder achieves competitive results with baseline methods in terms of both subjective and objective evaluation, also, it is more suitable for real-time text-to-speech applications.

-This paper has been accepted for publication at the INTERSPEECH 2022 conference.
+This paper has been accepted for publication in the proceedings of the INTERSPEECH 2022 conference.